wleandrooliveira/item-catalog-udacity-nanodegree/README.md

 Users can sign in with google or facebook.
 After sign in, they can create, edit, delete category or course.

 ## Project Description
 >This is a project assigned by Udacity in part of the Udacity Full Stack Nanodegree program.
-In This project, we're provided a sql file to generate a `sqllite` database and a `Vagrantfile` settings to run a VM server to run the database.
+In This project, we're provided a sql file to generate a `sqlite` database and a `Vagrantfile` settings to run a VM server to run the database.
 >Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

 ## Setting up the VM using VirtualBox and Vagrant